zendframework/zend-validator/doc/book/validators/undisclosed-password.md

 ## Basic usage

-To validate if a password was disclosed in a known data breach, you need to provide a HTTP Client that implements `psr\http\ClientInterface`, a `Psr\Http\Message\RequestFactoryInterface` and a `Psr\Http\Message\ResponseFactoryInterface` to the constructor and validate the password you want to check.
+To validate if a password was disclosed in a known data breach, you need to provide a HTTP Client that implements `Psr\Http\Client\ClientInterface`, a `Psr\Http\Message\RequestFactoryInterface` and a `Psr\Http\Message\ResponseFactoryInterface` to the constructor and validate the password you want to check.

-If the password was found via the service, `isValid` will return FALSE.
-If the password was not found, `isValid` will return TRUE.
+If the password was found via the service, `isValid` will return `false`.
+If the password was not found, `isValid` will return `true`.

 ```php
 $validator = new Zend\Validator\UndisclosedPassword(